rzinke/RISeR/README.md

 * plotAges.py - If the use wants to plot a series of age PDFs on a common plot, the plotAges function may be used.
 This requires construction of a "list" file that specifies the type of data, file location, and legend entry.
 An example list (AgeList.txt) can be found in the ExampleAges folder.
 To generate the plot shown there, use plotAges.py AgeList.txt -s 0.95 -r 15 -t 'Example ages' -gen_color 'b' -o SamplePlot -p

+* calcSlipRates.py - This is the main function for calculating incremental slip rates based on previously developed inputs.
+Users should run this function as a command, e.g., calcSlipRates.py -a List-of-ages.txt -d List-of-displacements.txt.
+This function requires two lists of filenames, as described in the INPUTS section below.
+This function calculates the incremental slip rates by sampling the input data (priors) and rejecting samples based on the condition that no slip rates should be negative at any point in their history.
+There are many optional parameters for the calcSlipRates function.
+Use calcSlipRates.py -h for help.

 Support scripts: